AI: A Politically-Correct Intelligence?

 I am aware that science and math do not always translate “as it is” into our society.
 For example, any economist knows imposing price ceiling causes deadweight loss or the negative effects of welfare — economic inefficiency from a financial standpoint, yet governments do it out of ‘fairness’ and empathy.
 My point of writing this piece is not to say if stereotypes or profiling in real life are okay or not, but rather to make you critically think and question: be it machines or humans, if observing behaviors and patterns, applying them across a wider data set, learning, relearning and improving data isn’t intelligence, then what is?

 Usually it’s humans who teach machines everything but sometimes we may be able to learn more from machines about our own behavior.
-In this case, the findings in Princeton’s research makes us beg the question, without considering the morals of it: is AI indeed intelligent?
+In this case, the findings in Princeton’s research make us beg the question: putting aside the morals of it: is AI indeed intelligent?
 And if so, should it be adapted to be politically correct?

 My opinions and views are my own and do not represent those of my employer(s), business(es), educational institution(s) and/or client(s).